lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ### 3.10.7.1.3 Communication with SAL

-The MCS has no longer interaction with the SAL interface.
+The MCS has no longer interaction with the SAL interface, and has been extensively tested.

 ## 3.10.8 Control Commands

 The telescope can be commanded by the CSC as if it was the EUI, the same commands are available for both systems.
+This has been extensively tested.

 ### 3.10.8.1 Initial Command Acknowledgement